 The Group is always complying with the labour regulations and associated guidelines.
 Our full-time staffs are entitled to paternity and compassionate leaves, healthcare and mandatory provident fund in respective jurisdiction.
 We apply equal opportunity and non-discrimination in recruitment, promotion and all other aspects of our employment practices.
 We encourage a healthy work-life balance among staffs.
-As at 31 December 2020, the Group had a total of 234 (2019: 163) permanent staffs.
-47% (2019: 71%) are located in Hong Kong and the remaining are located in Singapore and Japan.
+As at 31 December 2021, the Group had a total of 231 (2020: 234) permanent staffs.
+49% (2020: 47%) are located in Hong Kong and the remaining re located in Singapore and Japan.
 To attract, motivate and retain experience staffs, we reviewed their pay packages annually with prevailing market conditions to ensure they are competitive under volatile and severe market.
-To create incentives for directors and senior staffs to work with commitment toward enhancing the value of the Group and its shareholders, the Company adopted share option scheme and grant share options to eligible staffs of the Group since 1992.
+To create incentives for directors and senior staffs to work with commitment toward enhancing the value of the Group and its shareholders, the Company adopted share option scheme and grant share options to eligible staffs of the Group.